DETAILED ACTION

 wherein one or more of:

-the first prioritization corresponds to a first coverage area of the first layer data with respect to information about a first area that corresponds to a first distance from the machine (the first to-be-updated tile in the use range of the map can be set with the highest priority of the download priority.
+the first prioritization corresponds to a first coverage area of the first layer data with respect to information about a first area that corresponds to the first zone of interest (the first to-be-updated tile in the use range of the map can be set with the highest priority of the download priority.
 The download priority of the changed tile in the map out of the use range of the map is lower.
 For example, when the network condition is poor, it can set only the first to-be-updated tile in the using range of the downloading map, cancelling the downloading of the tile change in the map out of the use range of the map.
 Optionally, it can further set the priority of the tile to be updated in the use range of the map, for example, setting the highest priority of the download priority of the tile 1, the tile 2 and the tile 3 of the download priority level, tile 4 the lowest download priority [page 28]); or

-the second prioritization corresponds to a second coverage area of the second layer data with respect to information about a second area that corresponds to a second distance from the machine (the first to-be-updated tile in the use range of the map can be set with the highest priority of the download priority.
+the second prioritization corresponds to a second coverage area of the second layer data with respect to information about a second area that corresponds to the second zone of interest (the first to-be-updated tile in the use range of the map can be set with the highest priority of the download priority.
 The download priority of the changed tile in the map out of the use range of the map is lower.
 For example, when the network condition is poor, it can set only the first to-be-updated tile in the using range of the downloading map, cancelling the downloading of the tile change in the map out of the use range of the map.
 Optionally, it can further set the priority of the tile to be updated in the use range of the map, for example, setting the highest priority of the download priority of the tile 1, the tile 2 and the tile 3 of the download priority level, tile 4 the lowest download priority [page 28]).

 It would have been obvious to one of ordinary skill in the art at the time of the effective filing date of the claimed invention to have modified McGavran in view of Bell to include the teachings as taught by Zhou with a reasonable expectation of success.
 McGavran and Zhou are in the same field of endeavor of providing and updating mapping services to a vehicle.
 Zhou also teaches the benefit of “the vehicle according to the change of the tile, the locating position of the vehicle, the navigation path of the vehicle, determining the to-be-updated tile, downloading the tile to be updated from the server, the tile to be updated can participate in the driving decision, realizing the edge updating, without waiting for updating all tiles in the map, and there is no need to wait for all the changed tile updating in the map is finished, part of the updated tile can be used for driving decision, and because the tile to be updated is related to the position of the vehicle and the navigation path, it can ensure the timeliness and accuracy of the tile information used by the current driving decision, so as to better auxiliary navigation or automatic driving.
 [Zhou, page 3]”.